The Homosexual Was Invented in 1869

 Modern readers see this and think: euphemism.
 A way of not saying what everyone knew.

 But that’s not quite right.
-The particular friendship was a real social category—a recognized form of relationship with its own expectations and boundaries.
+The particular friendship was a real social category—a recognised form of relationship with its own expectations and boundaries.
 It wasn’t a lie covering a truth.
-It was a truth that didn’t require further specification.
+It required no further specification.

 Your characters can have this.
 They can speak of their particular friendship openly.
 They can be known for it.
 The silence isn’t about the relationship—it’s about the specific physical acts that the law cared about.
 Everything else can be in plain sight.